-6.7 The City may consider the installation of private lighting for outdoor dining areas that are approved to operate outside daylight hours, provided:

-- the safety and amenity of patrons, the general public and road users is maintained - it does not reduce the amenity or safety of other uses in the area as a result of glare or light spillage - it is to be located wholly within the outdoor dining area - electrical cabling is discreet and does not create trip hazards.
+- 6.6.
+Council may consider the installation of private lighting for outdoor seating areas that are approved to operate outside daylight hours, provided: - the safety and amenity of patrons, the general public and road users is maintained; - it does not reduce the amenity or safety of other uses in the area as a result of glare or light spillage; - it is to be located wholly within the outdoor seating area; and - electrical cabling is discreet and does not create trip hazards.

-Note: Any lighting should be designed to comply with AS 3000, AS 1158, AS 4282 1997 Control of Obtrusive Effects of Outdoor Lighting, and The City of Sydney Lights Code.
+Note: Any lighting should be designed to comply with AS 300, AS 1158, AS 4282 1997 Control of Obtrusive Effects of Outdoor Lighting, and The City of Sydney Lights Code.